anthxnyclems/Car-Inventory-Tracker/README.md

    git clone https://github.com/anthxnyclems/car-inventory-tracker.git

-**2. Navigate into the project folder** sh cd car-inventory-tracker
+**2. Navigate into the project folder**

+sh

+   cd car-inventory-tracker

 **Run Script**

    python carinventory.py

 **📋 Usage**

 To add a car: Enter details (Make, Model, Year, Price) and click "Add Car".

 To remove a car: Select a car from the list and click "Remove Car".

 To mark as sold: Select a car and click "Mark as Sold".

 To search for a car: Enter search criteria and click "Search".

 **🧪 Test Cases**

 Test Case	Input Example	Expected Output

-Add Car	Toyota, Corolla, 2022, 20000	Car added to list Remove Car	Select "Corolla" & Remove	Car removed from CSV Mark as Sold	Select "BMW X5" & Mark Sold	Status updates to "Sold" Search by Make	Input "Toyota" & Search	Only Toyota cars appear **💡 Future Improvements**
+Add Car	Toyota, Corolla, 2022, 20000	Car added to list

+Remove Car	Select "Corolla" & Remove	Car removed from CSV

+Mark as Sold	Select "BMW X5" & Mark Sold	Status updates to "Sold"

+Search by Make	Input "Toyota" & Search	Only Toyota cars appear

+**💡 Future Improvements**

-🔹 Implement a database (SQLite/PostgreSQL) for better data management 🔹 Add user authentication for secured access
+🔹 Implement a database (SQLite/PostgreSQL) for better data management

+🔹 Add user authentication for secured access

 🔹 Export inventory reports as PDF/Excel

 **🤝 Contributing**

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

 **📜 License**

-This project is open-source and available under the MIT Licen
+This project is open-source and available under the MIT License